turbot/tailpipe-mcp/README.md

   - Show details of a specific Tailpipe plugin
   - Input: `name` (string): Name of the plugin to show details for

+Source Operations:
+- **source_list**
+  - List all available Tailpipe sources
+  - No input parameters required

+- **source_show**
+  - Show details of a specific Tailpipe source
+  - Input: `name` (string): Name of the source to show details for

-### Resource Templates
+### Resource Types

-The Tailpipe MCP includes resource templates that define how to interact with different types of resources.
-Currently supported resource types:
+The Tailpipe MCP provides access to several types of resources:

-- **schema**
+- **Partitions**
-  - Represents a Tailpipe schema
+  - Represents a data partition in Tailpipe
-  - Properties include name and tables
+  - Properties include name, description, file count, file size, and associated plugin

-- **table**
+- **Tables**
   - Represents a Tailpipe table
+  - Properties include name, description, file count, file size, and associated plugin

+- **Plugins**
+  - Represents a Tailpipe plugin
+  - Properties include name, version, and associated partitions

+- **Sources**
+  - Represents a Tailpipe data source
-  - Properties include name, columns, and metadata
+  - Properties include name, description, and associated plugin

 Resource templates enable structured access to Tailpipe metadata, making it easier for AI tools to understand and navigate your data.